Workshop

 We invite submissions that contribute to foundational theory, novel methodologies, and practical applications within the field of Smart Health and Biomedical Informatics.
 Submissions can take the form of:

 • Research papers should be six pages, including references, figures, and all other content.
 Submissions must contain original work not previously published or under consideration elsewhere.
 We encourage papers that introduce novel technological solutions (including early and in-progress work) and vision or position papers that outline emerging challenges and gaps in the field.
-Accepted research papers will be presented orally and will be included in the workshop proceedings, archived in the ACM Digital Library.
+Accepted research papers will be presented orally and will be included in the workshop proceedings.

 • Extended abstracts are limited to one page, plus references, and may describe early-stage work or work in progress.
 They will be presented as posters and published on the workshop website.